Pennsylvania Department of Health

 The Facility cannot retroactively correct this deficiency.

-Recruitment of nursing staff will continue via facility website, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
-Agency staff will be utilized for open shifts if available.
+Recruitment of nursing staff will continue via facility websites, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
+Agency staff may be utilized for open shifts if available.

 The Director of Nursing/designee will audit the PPD 1x/week for 4 weeks then monthly for 2 months.

-Results will be presented to QA committee for review and recommendation.
+Results of the audit will be presented to the QA committee for review and recommendation

 Back to County Map